The basics of what we're looking to do are:

 #2 When A Meeting is Not Booked

-In the Event that the prospect closes the calendar without booking an Appointment, Chili Piper will still do 2 things per your Chili Piper settings.
+In the event that the prospect closes the calendar without booking an Appointment, Chili Piper will still do two things per your Chili Piper settings.
 These triggers will fire after a meeting is not booked after the timeout period specified in the router.
 Below are the actions that fire:

 - Re-Assign the Lead Owner* from the SFDC Queue to a rep, based on your Chili Piper Queue Rules.

-- This is going to change soon per some request by other clients but wanted to note for now.
+- This will change soon per some requests by other clients, but I wanted to note it for now.

 Updating Marketo that a Meeting was Booked or Not:

 There are a handful of reasons why you want Marketo to know whether a meeting was booked or not.
 This could be to log an Interesting Moment, Send a “Booked” or “Did Not Book” Email to Reps/Managers, Send an Email to Clients, Change score, Add to Campaign, etc. What you want to do is create a custom field in Marketo called “Meeting Booked” and then have that field updated to “True” or “False”, depending on if a meeting was booked or not.